Once a hero, Oregon congressional candidate funds questioned

 Campaign finance laws prohibit candidates from self-dealing and from accepting illicit money from often opaque and less regulated world of political nonprofits.
 That includes a prohibition on candidates donating campaign cash to nonprofit groups they control, as well as a broader ban on accepting contributions from such groups, legal experts say.

-But years of lax campaign finance law enforcement has fostered an environment where many candidates are willing to challenge the long-established boundaries of what’s legal.
+But years of lax campaign finance law enforcement have fostered an environment where many candidates are willing to challenge the long-established boundaries of what’s legal.

 “You can’t do that,” said Adav Noti, a former lawyer for the Federal Election Commission who now works for the nonpartisan Campaign Legal Center in Washington.
 “There’s serious corruption potential.
 The law contemplates that.”